Exoscale offers multiple ways to interact with the platform, e.g.:

 }

-In the example above, the role called "my-new-role" states that all operations are denied except for iam services, which are explicitly allowed.
+In the example above, the role called "my-new-role" contains a Policy stating that all operations are denied except for IAM services, which are explicitly allowed.

-• The Services map - a separation of the authorization logic according to which platform service the request belongs to.
+• The Services map - a separation of the authorization logic according to which service class the request belongs to.

 • The Default Service Strategy - a default top-level allow or deny decision that applies when there is no entry in the services map for the service of the incoming API operation.
 For example: list-zones is an operation that belongs to the compute service - if compute is not present in the services map, the default service strategy will be applied.